Today we’re going to talk about the understandable-but-dumb hang-ups that stop you selling your work to shops.

 Compared to tracking down new ones, it’s easier, cheaper and less time-consuming to sell to your existing stockists.
 Don’t let them slip through your fingers because of misplaced politeness.

-9. “I just need a little longer to work on my buyers’ pack.
+9. “I need longer to work on my catalogue.
 Then I’ll be ready.”

 The good news: It’s excellent that you’re putting so much time and effort into your submissions.
 That already puts you well ahead of most artists.

-The bad news: The best buyers’ pack in the world won’t do you any good if buyers never get to see it.
+The bad news: The catalogue or line sheet in the world won’t do you any good if buyers never get to see it.

 The solution: Retailers aren’t looking for perfection.
 Good enough is good enough.

-Get your buyers’ pack to 90% then start sending it out.
+Get your catalogue to 90% then start sending it out.
 Retailers want to hear from you – especially at this time of year.
 They want to say “here’s our first order.”
 They want to spend their money on your lovely thing.

 But that can’t happen unless you press the send button or post your envelope.